-- (i) The removal of undesirable weeds or the removal of plants or vegetation planted for commercial purposes prior to the date of notification of this plan, provided that any adverse effects on that water body and its margin are avoided, remedied or mitigated by ensuring that: - No disturbed vegetation, soil or debris is placed in any water body or is placed in such a position where it may enter or move into any water body, and - 2.
-Riparian margins are restored and rehabilitated to a standard necessary to ensure that the margin remains in a stable condition. - (ii) Grazing of stock. - (iii) Activities/works permitted by any relevant Regional Plan. - (iv) Minor maintenance required for the safe and efficient operation of roads and utility networks.
+- (i) The removal of undesirable weeds or the removal of plants or vegetation planted for commercial purposes prior to the date of notification of this plan, provided that any adverse effects on that water body and its margin are avoided, remedied or mitigated by ensuring that: - 1.
+No disturbed vegetation, soil or debris is placed in any water body or is placed in such a position where it may enter or move into any water body, and - 2.
+Riparian margins are restored and rehabilitated to a standard necessary to ensure that the margin remains in a stable condition. - (ii) Grazing of stock. - (iii) Activities/works permitted by any relevant Regional Plan.